tetratelabs/istio-distro.io/content/en/istio-ca-certs-integrations/cert-manager-integration/_index.md

 ---
-title: "cert-manager CA Integration"
+title: 'cert-manager CA Integration'
 date: 2021-02-17T13:00:00+0
-description: "cert-manager CA Integration"
+description: 'cert-manager CA Integration'
 # type dont remove or customize
-type : "docs"
+type: 'docs'
 ---

 This task shows how to provision Control Plane and Workload Certificates with an